fugitivelabs/style-guides/style/javascript.md

 Only use `console.log(...)` during active development.
 If you feel they're important enough to keep in the file for future testing/debugging, please comment them out prior to pushing to git. **NEVER** deploy console logs in a production environment.

   > Why?
 A few reasons.
-    1. This causes memory leaks in the client (particularly in ReactNative).
+    1. This causes memory leaks in the client - particularly in ReactNative
-    2. They also naturally tend to build up exponentially over time making it **MORE** difficult to debug.
+    2. They also naturally tend to build up exponentially over time making it **MORE** difficult to debug
     3. It's ugly

-Prefer verbose documentation in with comments.
+Instead prefer verbose documentation in with comments.

 **[⬆ back to top](#table-of-contents)**